-Findings about root causes Recommendations Across facilities, there were not enough facility- award dayious provided.
-Short term When facility-owned devices were provided, they were often older and nonfunctional due to issues with computer viruses, device memory space, SIM cards, dead batteries, or faulty charging ports.
-Update or fix existing facility devices.
-Provide technical support to address functionality issues for facility devices, including updating to latest versions, providing antivirus software to current computers (desktop/laptop) and devices (phone/tablet), as relevant.
-Medium & long term The lack of consistent access to functional devices resulted in slower data entry and the inability to enter data in real time, which contributed to the data backlog.
-Purchase new (better) devices for facilities with standardized software.
-Provide regular information technology maintenance services to keep devices functioning and updated with the latest versions of software, through either the creation or expansion of local tech support teams.
-As a workaround, staff often used their personal devices which led to two problems: (1) data privacy issues and (2) financial burden on facility staff who were paying for their own data.
-Develop and circulate guidelines on what will help devices (whether facility-owned or personal) to function at its best.
-Develop and circulate standard operating procedures (SOPs) or guidelines for what applications are allowable on MOH-owned devices.
-Create budget line for devices and funding for data bundles (see recommendations on next slide).
+- Across facilities, there were not enough facilityowned devices provided. - When facility-owned devices were provided, they were often older and nonfunctional due to issues with computer viruses, device memory space, SIM cards, dead batteries, or faulty charging ports. - The lack of consistent access to functional devices resulted in slower data entry and the inability to enter data in real time, which contributed to the data backlog. - As a workaround, staff often used their personal devices which led to two problems: (1) data privacy issues and (2) financial burden on facility staff who were paying for their own data.